First MacDonald ministry: Social policy

-Miner's silicosis was included within the provisions for workmen's compensation, under the Workmen's Compensation (Silicosis) Act of 1924 while the London Traffic Act 1924, which provided for the regulation of London traffic, regulated privately owned public transport; setting timetables and safety standards.
+The London Traffic Act 1924, which provided for the regulation of London traffic, regulated privately owned public transport; setting timetables and safety standards.
 A law was introduced which modified the right of a landlord to obtain possession of a house for his own family's use, where unnecessary hardship would be caused to the tenant.
-The Protection from Eviction Act of 1924 provided some degree of protection to tenants "in the face of landlords seeking vacant possession and rent rises."
+The Protection from Eviction Act 1924 provided some degree of protection to tenants "in the face of landlords seeking vacant possession and rent rises."
 This legislation protected tenants from eviction by landlords who attempted to obtain "decontrolled" status for their properties to raise rents.
 In addition, government funds were allocated for the repair and modernisation of 60,000 government built houses.